kdb04/disssssFTP/README.md

 - **Client Improvements**:
   - Develop a GUI client for better user experience.
   - Add support for batch operations on multiple files.

----

-By following this documentation and the instructions provided, future developers can understand the current system and implement the suggested enhancements effectively.